Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Calculation method

 Pulsating control is implemented by imposing a periodic variation on the spatially averaged streamwise pressure gradient, thereby accelerating and decelerating the flow.
 For sinusoidal pulsating flows, the pressure gradient is defined as follows:

 where $A^*$ and $T^*$ denote the dimensionless amplitude and period, respectively.
 The superscript $*$ indicates non-dimensionalization by the friction velocity $u_{\tau}$ and the pipe radius $R$.
-In this study, the Womersley number ($Wo$) for the pulsating flows corresponds to a range of approximately $10.6$ to $19.4$.
+In this study, the Womersley number ($Wo = R\sqrt{\frac{\omega}{\nu}}$) for the pulsating flows ranges from approximately $10.6$ to $19.4$.
+As $Wo$ decreases, the flow approaches the quasi-steady limit, whereas as $Wo$ increases, the oscillatory response becomes increasingly confined to a thin near-wall Stokes layer \citep{HeJackson2009, GundogduCarpinlioglu1999}.
+Accordingly, the present cases fall within an intermediate range of $Wo$.
+In the present study, the Stokes-layer thickness is $\delta_s^+= \frac{\sqrt{2\nu/\omega}u_{\tau}}{\nu} = 13$--$24$, indicating that the oscillatory layer is not confined within the viscous sublayer and can therefore interact with the near-wall turbulence \citep{Uchida1956, HeJackson2009}.
+In addition, in comparison with the range investigated by \citet{Mao1986}, the present cases fall within the low-to-intermediate frequency range, with an inner-scaled frequency of $\omega^{+}=3.47\times10^{-3}$--$1.16\times10^{-2}$.

 The procedure for generating smooth arbitrary non-sinusoidal waveforms is described.
 Figure~\ref{fig:spline} shows an example of a generated arbitrary non-sinusoidal waveform along with the control points.
 In this study, cubic periodic spline interpolation is employed.
 As shown in Table~\ref{tab:spline}, the coordinates of the control points are assigned randomly, and the trajectory is determined by interpolating between these points using cubic polynomials of the form: